-It is important to develop new programs that will provide comprehensive training in basic and applied aspects of vector biology/medical entomology, arbovirology, and the epidemiology of arthropod-borne diseases.

-Providing education and training to graduate students and postdoctoral fellows will help create a competent cadre of interdisciplinary professionals who will work together to anticipate and respond to arthropod-borne disease outbreaks.
-Working with some viruses can only be performed in high containment and the BRI is equipped and ready to undertake this research.
+It is vitally important to develop new programs that will provide comprehensive training in both basic and applied aspects of vector biology/medical entomology, arbovirology and the epidemiology of arthropod-borne diseases.
+Graduate students and postdoctoral fellows to be trained will create a competent cadre of interdisciplinary professionals who will work together to anticipate and respond to arthropod-borne disease outbreaks.